Odder

 Odder is a town in Jutland, Denmark.
 The town is the seat of Odder municipality, and is the biggest town in the municipality.
 It is located 20 km south of Aarhus and 16 km south-east of Skanderborg.

-Odder is part of Business Region Aarhus, and the East Jutland metropolitan area, and is served by the Odder Line since the line's construction in August 2018.
+Odder is part of Business Region Aarhus, and the East Jutland metropolitan area, and is served by the Odder Line since 1884 before the line was rebuilt to be part of the Aarhus Letbane in 2016-2018.

 History

 Odder is first mentioned in 1363 as Oddræth.
 The town was built up around Odder River (Danish: Odder Å), which cross through the town.
 By 1850, the town had grown to the population of about 900 people, and was granted a license to hold a market twice a year.
 Around the same time, an unsuccessful application was made to dig a canal to the north-east coast.